ibm-cloud-docs/ContinuousDelivery/troubleshoot_delivery_pipeline.md

 {: tsResolve}

 1. From the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg), and select **DevOps**.
 On the **Toolchains** page, click the toolchain that contains the Git integration that you want to update to open its Overview page.
 Alternatively, on the App Details page in your app, click the toolchain name.
-1. On the card for the Git integration, click the menu to access the configuration options.
+1. On the Toolchain's Overview page, on the **Repositories** card, locate the Git tool integration.
-1. Select the authorized Git account for the Git integration owner.
+1. Click the menu to access the configuration options, select the authorized Git account for the Git integration owner, and click **Save Integration**.
-1. Click **Save Integration**.
 1. Run your pipeline again.